A common list of countries¶

 Having an agreed list of country names including a mapping to alpha-3 and alpha-2 codes (also know as ISO3 and ISO2 codes) is an important prerequisite for scenario analysis and model comparison.

 For consistency with established conventions in the modelling community, several country names are shortened compared to ISO 3166-1, e.g. from “Bolivia, Plurinational State of” to “Bolivia”.
-Also, “Kosovo” is added even though it is not a universally recognized state.
+Also, “Kosovo” is added (with alpha_3 code “KOS”, following the IOC), even though it is not a universally recognized state and not oficially included in ISO 3166-1.
 See the full list of changes on GitHub.

 You can access the list of countries via the model registration Excel template.